 The City of Lubbock and TCEQ require grease trap/interceptor maintenance records be maintained on site for three (3) years.
+Further, generators are responsible to inspect and verify visually that their grease interceptor has been fully evacuated by the grease waste hauler.

-The City of Lubbock, Industrial Waste Monitoring and Pretreatment (IWMP) section discourages the use of enzymes, solvents, and emulsifiers as they will only change the form of grease, allowing it to be carried out of the trap/interceptor with the wastewater and deposited in the collection system.
+The City of Lubbock, Industrial Waste Monitoring and Pretreatment (IWMP) section does not allow the use of enzymes, solvents, and emulsifiers as they will only change the form of grease, allowing it to be carried out of the trap/interceptor with the wastewater and deposited in the collection system.